jasonmacduffie/isles-of-maga/story.md

 ### Orcish Tribes

+To this day, Orcish Tribes and their allies continue to take up arms against the Republic and refuse integration with it out of principle.

 ### Guilds

 There are a number of trade associations, called guilds, in Maga.
 They are not aligned with each other but are kept here for organizational purposes.